If you’re looking for free wheelchairs, free mobility scooters, and other free mobility aids in Maryland, we’ve got you covered!

 Howard County has a medical equipment loan closet for people who can’t afford the equipment they need to live an independent life.
 A medical referral completed on a Loan Closet Referral FORM is required from a qualified healthcare professional (PT, OT or MD) to receive equipment.
 Client or Caregiver must be a Howard County resident.

-Free Wheelchairs, Scooters & Mobility Aids in Wisconsin (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Oklahoma (2023): Complete Directory

 Free Wheelchairs, Scooters & Mobility Aids in Hawaii (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Arkansas (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Maine (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Colorado (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Iowa (2023): Complete Directory

 Does Federated Charities still offer its Equipment Loan Closet?
 I think it closed down that program in 2019.